-Following divorce, child support forms a huge part of the puzzle if you have kids.
+Following a divorce, child support forms a huge part of the puzzle if you have kids.
 These payments cover everything from food and shelter to medical care and other necessities.
 In most cases, this obligation ends when a child turns 18-years-old or graduates high school.
 There are circumstances when it may continue, but that’s the norm.

 One of our founding partners, Rick Jones, makes regular appearances on the Danny Bonaduce and Sarah Morning Show, where he addresses family law questions from listeners.
 On a recent episode, he fielded a call from a parent who has questions about paying for college.

-Listen to the call below:
+Listen to the Caller Question:

 Caller: “I was divorced about four years ago, and I have three children.
 In the divorce, we agreed to decide at a later time how to support the kids going through college.
 The oldest of the children graduated high school last year and went off to college this fall.

-“Unfortunately, we didn’t file any legal documents to that effect, and after she turned 18, he took that back and said he wasn’t going to pay the support.
+“Unfortunately, we didn’t file any legal documents to that effect.
+And after she turned 18, he took that back and said he wasn’t going to pay the support.
 So now she’s at college and making her way without the support.

 “When I did some research on that, it said that all of those documents needed to be filed before she turned 18 and that I was pretty much out of luck getting support for her.

-So my first question is, is that true, and the second question is, how do I get something in place so that my next two kids who will be going to college in four or eight years from now so that they can get some support from their dad when they go to school?“
+“So my first question is: is that true?
+And the second question is: how do I get something in place so that my next two kids who will be going to college in four or eight years so they can get some support from their dad when they go to school?“

 Rick: “Unfortunately, I’ve got some bad news regarding your oldest child.
 The research you’ve done is correct.
-You needed to file to establish a post-secondary education amount, to establish that prior to the support order ending for that child.
+You needed to file to establish a post-secondary education amount to establish that prior to the support order ending for that child.